 Female genitals are as unique as the women who own them.
 Women’s labia (the outer and inner “lips” that line the vaginal opening) can range from short to long and from tucked-in to out-hanging.
 Women may be born with short or long labia, or labia may stretch out and become longer after a woman gives birth.
 While there’s nothing medically wrong with longer labia, some women are dissatisfied with this feature of themselves.

-Labia reduction, also known as labiaplasty, is a surgery that is performed to reduce the length of a woman’s labia.
-This type of procedure is normally sought for cosmetic reasons — some women dislike the look of their labia hanging below their vulva – but labia reduction can also help relieve discomfort that might result from wearing certain types of lingerie.
+Labia reduction, also known as labiaplasty, is a surgery to reduce the length of the labia.
+This type of procedure is normally sought for cosmetic reasons — some patients are self-conscious and dislike the look or size of the labia — but labia reduction can also help relieve discomfort.

 Types of Labia Reduction Surgery

-Labia reduction can be performed as an outpatient procedure right in your doctor’s office.
-There is no need for hospitalization.
-You will be administered a sedative and regional anesthetic, which will allow you to sleep painlessly during the procedure.
+Labia reduction can be performed as an outpatient procedure right in your doctor’s office; there is no need for hospitalization.
+You will be administered a sedative and local anesthesia — general anesthesia is also an option if you’d like to be completely unconscious for the procedure.
 The surgery typically takes about an hour or two.

-In this method, the surgeon excises a triangular-shaped wedge of tissue from each labia and brings the two cut edges together with stitches.
+In the wedge labiaplasty procedure, the surgeon excises a triangular-shaped wedge of excess tissue from each labia and brings the two cut edges together with stitches.
 This method reduces the volume of the labia tissue without shortening the length.

-It’s normal to experience some pain and swelling for the first week.
-Most women take the week off work, as it could be painful to sit.
+It’s normal to experience some discomfort and swelling for the first week, but that can easily be managed with pain medication.
+Most patients take the week off work, as it could be painful to sit.
 An inflatable doughnut-shaped cushion can be used to take the pressure off your genitals while sitting.

-Refrain from any vaginal sexual activities for about four to six weeks.
+Refrain from any vaginal sexual activities or tampon use for about four to six weeks.
 After six weeks, you should be able to return to your normal routine.